kingcreek/42-ft_hangouts/README.md

 ### TO DO

-In AddContact, can't create contact without name and phone number, other fields are optional When image is changed, refresh MainActivity and ContactActivity Landscape with prevent refresh activity
 Add in/out into message db, add outcome messages to db (add icon to in/out messages in contact details recyclerview)